System Design Space

 b = 0.75 (length normalization)

-BM25 - improved version of TF-IDF with saturation and length normalization
+BM25 is an improved lexical-ranking formula that extends TF-IDF with saturation and length normalization

 PageRank (simplified)